B-Mang/B-Mang/README.md

 Hi , Im just strolling

-~This account made because i wanna learn about github and how programmer use github~
+✨This account made because i wanna learn about github and how programmer use github✨

 <!---
 B-Mang/B-Mang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.